Over the summer, we often pack together in modest crowds (or in a neighbor’s backyard) to watch fireworks explode in the sky.

 And please, don’t forget that the preheader text is there.
 When you get weird code or disjointed language in your preheader, it’s the antithesis of tempting your leads.

 Try different tactics in your preheaders to see what works.
 You can even use the same subject lines and do an A/B test to determine what works.

 Don’t Forget the From Name

-Don’t be dodgy in your from name.
+Don’t be dodgy in your From name.
 Make sure it’s clear who you are and what you do.
-Identify yourself clearly.
-If the email is coming from a department in your business, make sure it’s clear which department sent it.
-You don’t want your marketing emails and your support emails to come from the same place.
+Identify yourself.
+If the email comes from a department in your business, make sure it’s clear which department sent it.
+You don’t want your marketing and support emails to come from the same place.

-Another great tactic to try here is to make your from name an actual human name.
-That means, instead of your email coming from HIPB2B, it will come from Bret Smith, CEO at HIPB2B.
-This personal touch will mean the world to leads, many of whom get 100s of promotional emails a day.
+Another great tactic to try here is to make your From name an actual human name.
+That means instead of your email coming from HIPB2B; it will come from Bret Smith, CEO at HIPB2B.
+This personal touch will mean the world to leads, many of whom get 100s of promotional emails daily.

 Would you rather your emails make an explosive impact or fizzle out like a dud firework?
 Test these tactics in your own email marketing strategy.
 That’s the only way you will find out what works for you.

 Have you changed any tactics that resulted in higher open rates?
 What were they?
 Are they on this list?
 Let us know in the comments section.